Autumn 2026 Cohort applications will open on August 1, 2025.

 - Sensory function and perception

-- Section B: Faculty Interview Options
+- Faculty Interview Options

 List at least 5 Neuro faculty you would be interested in working with.
 For each faculty, indicate why you are interested in their labs and research (1,000 character limit).